Relaxation techniques: Try these steps to reduce stress

 As you learn relaxation techniques, you can become more aware of muscle tension and other physical sensations of stress.
 Once you know what the stress response feels like, you can make a conscious effort to practice a relaxation technique the moment you start to feel stress symptoms.
 This can prevent stress from spiraling out of control and decreasing your quality of life.

 Remember that relaxation techniques are skills.
 As with any skill, your ability to relax improves with practice.
 Be patient with yourself.
 Don't let your effort to practice relaxation techniques become yet another stressor.

 If one relaxation technique doesn't work for you, try another technique.
-If none of your efforts at stress reduction seems to work, talk to your doctor about other options.
+If none of your efforts at stress reduction seems to work, talk to your health care provider about other options.

-Also, bear in mind that some people, especially those with serious psychological issues and a history of abuse, may experience feelings of emotional discomfort during some relaxation techniques.
-Although this is rare, if you experience emotional discomfort during relaxation techniques, stop what you're doing and consider talking to your doctor or mental health provider.
+Also, keep in mind that some people, especially those with serious mental health issues and a history of abuse, may experience feelings of emotional discomfort during some relaxation techniques.
+Although this is rare, if you experience emotional discomfort during relaxation techniques, stop what you're doing.
+Consider talking to your health care provider or mental health provider.

 See more In-depth

 - Complementary, alternative, or integrative health: What's in a name?
 National Center for Complementary and Integrative Health. https://nccih.nih.gov/health/integrative-health.
 Accessed Dec.
 22, 2021.